Issues

 Abortion

 Catholic parishes support families who choose life through the Pregnancy and Parenting Support (PREPARES) program.
-This program is designed to help mothers, fathers, and families from conception through their child's fifth birthday.
-Learn more about this ministry, starting a program at your parish, or seeking PREPARES support by visiting the PREPARES website
+This program is designed to help mothers, fathers, and families through their child's fifth birthday.
+Learn more about this ministry, starting a program at your parish, or seeking PREPARES support by visiting the PREPARES website.

 Physician-Assisted Suicide

 Legalized in 2009 by a vote of the people, Washington State’s physician-assisted suicide law permits people who have been diagnosed with a terminal illness to request a lethal dose of medication from a physician.
-In Washington State, at least 1,210 people have committed assisted suicide.
 Even though reporting is required under the assisted suicide law, it is impossible to know the actual number of deaths from assisted suicide because there is no government oversight or investigation.
+Data from other states and countries with assisted suicide laws show that most individuals choose this option out of fear of loss of autonomy or burdening family rather than severe pain.
+The Legislature continues to seek opportunities to expand assisted suicide, perpetuating the ideology of suicide as preferable to illness or disability.

 Based on Catholic teaching and concern for human life and the common good, the WSCC strongly opposes assisted suicide, noting also that it is dangerous public policy.
-It places vulnerable people at risk for abuse as the law provides inadequate safeguards.
+It places vulnerable people at risk for abuse as the law provides inadequate safeguards and fosters a sense of suicide as an acceptable solution to mental health issues such as fear.

 Ethical Research